trieschlab/MIMo/README.md

 ## Sensor modules

 All of the sensor modules follow the same pattern.
 They are initialized with a MuJoCo gym environment and a dictionary of parameters and their observations can be collected by calling their `get_<modality>_touch` function.
+The return of this function is generally a single array containing the flattened/concatenated output.
+Each module also has an attribute `sensor_outputs` that stores the unflattened outputs as a dictionary.
 The parameter structure and workings of each module are described in more detail below.

 ### Proprioception